-A Combat Finisher is a short circuit that you do after your main training session, just to drain the tank of all the energy that you have left, and also to train your mental toughness.
+A Combat Finisher Workout is a short circuit that you do after your main training session to drain the tank of all the energy you have left and train your mental toughness.

 This combat finisher is pretty simple.
-There are three exercises that you are going to do, 10 reps of each exercise, one after the other.
-You are going to do that for 5 minutes straight, so that’s a 5 minute finisher.
+There are three exercises that you are going to do, ten reps of each exercise, one after the other.
+You will do that for 5 minutes straight, so that’s a 5-minute finisher.

-I love adding these to either the end of your workout session, just to get a little bit of cardio and a little bit of fat burn, and of course, as mentioned before, to add mental toughness at the end of your combat fighter, or the end of your actual combat skill session.
+I love adding these to either the end of your workout session, to get a little bit of cardio and a little bit of fat burn, and, course, as mentioned before, to add mental toughness at the end of your combat fighter or the end of your actual combat skill session.

-Once again, you want to try to fit in those strength conditioning sessions when you can.
+Once again, you want to try to fit those strength conditioning sessions.
 Time is of the essence.
-Quick combat finisher is an awesome way to do that.
+A quick combat finisher is an awesome way to do that.
 I hope you will enjoy this.
-Again, 3 exercises, 10 reps on each exercise.
-You’ll want to do them at a high intensity for 5 minutes straight, with little to no rest in between.
-Check this out and I hope you enjoy it.
+Again, three exercises, ten reps on each exercise.
+You’ll want to do them at a high intensity for 5 minutes straight, with little to no rest.
+Check this out, and I hope you enjoy it.

 Now it’s your turn to get it done!

-- Perform each exercise for 10 reps, one after the other for 5 minutes, with little to no rest in between.
+- Perform each exercise for ten reps, one after the other for 5 minutes, with little to no rest.

 Dumbbell Push Up to Renegade Row

 Begin in an upright standing position with your legs slightly wider than shoulder-width apart.
 Hold a kettlebell with both hands in front of your body.
-Keep a slight bend in your knees as you lean your upper body forward to swing the kettlebell through your legs.
-Then thrust your hips forward to raise back up to a standing position, swinging the kettlebell upward to shoulder-height.
+Keep a slight knee bend as you lean your upper body forward to swing the kettlebell through your legs.
+Then thrust your hips forward to raise back up to a standing position, swinging the kettlebell upward to shoulder height.
 Repeat the movement.